-The first thing I suggest you do when arriving in Bled, well after dropping your stuff at your hotel, of course, is to take a stroll around Bled Lake.
+The first thing I suggest you do when arriving in Bled is to take a wintery stroll around Bled Lake.
 This way, you can get acquainted with where everything is, as well as take in the gorgeous view.
-Or if you’re like us, you’ll be scouting for the best Lake Bled photo locations at the same time.

 2. Visit Bled Island

-Other features of the island include the 99 step staircase that leads visitors up to the top of the church tower.
-And of course, there’s the wishing bell.
+Other features of the island include the 99-step staircase that leads visitors up to the top of the church tower and the wishing bell.
 Legend has it that if you ring the bell, you will have all of your wishes come true.
-You can only imagine how noisy it gets when there are many people visiting the church.
-So regardless of the time of year, it pays to get over to the island early so you can enjoy it in peace.

 3. Getting to Bled Island in Winter

 Bled Island is, well, an island, so naturally, you have to cross the water in order to get there.
-Unless you’re going to swim or SUP, which I highly discourage during the Winter, you’ll have to choose from the two boat options available to you.
+There are two options.

 4. Marvel the View from Ojstrica Viewpoint

 It’s very likely you’ve already encountered photos taken at this very spot, which allows for jaw-dropping vistas over the lake and surrounding mountains.

 To reach the viewpoint requires a reasonably easy hike.
 Only it can get icy during the winter months so appropriate shoes will be required.